 The members of the Compensation Committee are Messrs.
 Migliorini (Chairman) and Schwartz.
 The Compensation Committee is comprised of directors who are "independent" for purposes of The Nasdaq Global Select Market listing standards and applicable tax and securities rules.
-During 2010, the Compensation Committee met four times and acted twice by unanimous written consent.
+The Compensation Committee met once during the 2012 Fiscal Year and acted by unanimous written consent on three occasions during the 2012 Fiscal Year.

 The Compensation Committee is responsible for establishing and overseeing the Company's compensation and incentive plans and programs; determining and approving compensation for the Company's executive officers, including salaries, bonuses, perquisites and equity awards; reviewing and approving compensation and awards for the Company's executive officers under the Company's compensation and incentive plans and programs; administering the Company's equity compensation plans; reviewing and approving a compensation program for independent members of the Board; and assisting the Board in discharging the Board's responsibilities relating to management organization, performance, compensation and succession.
 The Compensation Committee operates under a formal charter adopted by the Board of Directors that governs its composition, powers and responsibilities.
 A copy of the Compensation Committee Charter is available on the Company's website at www.stevemadden.com.